 A student can submit up to 12 units worth of graduate level courses to apply toward their program of study.
-We encourage students to talk about this with their academic advisor in their first semester; any transfer of credits must occur in a students' first year.
-A student must obtain approval for any graduate courses transferred to ISU from another regionally accredited university, and must show proficiency (this may include taking an exam, completing an assignment, or demonstration in another way) in any competencies that are linked to that class.
-To transfer credits and substitute a course, send a copy of the transcripts outlining the courses and grade received from another regionally accredited university, proof that the university was regionally accredited, and the courses you wish to substitute with these credits to the Program Director and major advisor for review for approval.
+A student must obtain approval for any graduate courses transferred to ISU from another accredited university, and must show proficiency (this may include taking an exam, completing an assignment, or demonstration in another way) in any competencies that are linked to that class.
+To do transfer credits and substitute a course, send a copy of the transcripts outlining the courses and grade received from another accredited university, and the courses you wish to substitute with these credits to the Program Director and major advisor for review for approval.